 - BigQuery Data Transfer Service — Let your analytics team set the foundation for a BigQuery data warehouse and schedule and automate data transfers from your SaaS applications.

 Other Google Cloud migration tools can be viewed on Google’s migration center site.
+And if you want to level up more generally with GCP, perhaps try a certification?

 What are the challenges of a cloud migration?